icaropaiv/Image-Segmentation/README.md

 # Image-Segmentation

-Projeto da disciplina de Machine Learning pos-graduação CIn UFPE.
-O projeto trabalha com conjunto de dados de 7 imagens e será comparado algoritmos clássicos com algoritmo desenvolvido no artio do Prof Francisco de A. T. de Carvalho.
+Project for the CIn UFPE postgraduate Machine Learning course.
+The project works with a dataset of 7 labels.
+Classical algorithms were compared with the algorithm developed in the article by Prof Francisco de A. T. de Carvalho.

-O projeto foi desenvolvido pelos alunos Ícaro Josias Ferreira Paiva e Ítalo Alves Carneiro
+The project was developed by students Ícaro Josias Ferreira Paiva and Ítalo Alves Carneiro